Cameron-Ord/Music-Visualizer/readme.md

 2. run ```quick_compile_linux_libs.sh```
 > Sit and wait to compile all the SDL2/libsnd libs from source.
 Make sure you have essential build tools installed from your package manager.

 Similar to the windows method, there will be a LINUX directory with everything in it.
 To run the binary if you don't have the libs installed systemwide, use the ```run.sh``` script.
-You are limited to running it from inside the directory with this method AND if you don't have an up to date version of Glibc it won't run so i really do recommend just compiling bash script for linux if you have the libs installed through your package manager.
+You are limited to running it from inside the directory with this method.